DT16/PRIMO/PRIMO-Scrap/README.md

 Retrieves detailed information about an application using its unique Google Play Store identifier (`idapp`).

 #### `search_google_play(query)`
-Performs a search on the Google Play Store based on the keyword `query` and returns the associated results.
+Performs a search on Google Play Store based on the keyword `query` and returns the associated results.

 ### Final function